⚡ FREE GUIDE: Get our EV Panel Upgrade Checklist — emailed free

 Select appliances above to see your result

 Tick items in Step 3 to check if your planned additions fit safely.
-Results are NEC-based estimates — always verify with a licensed electrician before starting work.

 💡 Want a professional opinion?
 Most panel load calculations are free — local electricians compete for your project.